Main menu:

 Equipment

-I'm rode with a Leatt Neck Brace on this journey, supplied by UK distributor KP Racing Services.
+KP Racing Services.
 These braces are a safety device that, in my opinion, are just about as important and a helmet.

 It helps prevent hyperflexion, hyperextension, lateral hyperflexion, axial loading and posterior hypertranslation.
 Best of all, you're not even aware of wearing it when riding.